spark3dp/print-simulator/README.md

     "command": "resume"
 }
 ```
-In addition you will notice that the layers have stopped processing on the printer simulator.
+In addition you will notice that the layers have stopped processing on the Printer Simulator.
-Please note that you can also trigger pause, resume, cancel from the print simulator UI.
+Please note that you can also trigger pause, resume, and cancel from the Print Simulator UI.
 They have the same impact on updating the print job status and the running job in the simulator.